davosmith/moodle-navbuttons/README.txt

 Note: The block is only visible to users who are able to edit courses modules.
 Deleting the block will remove the navigation buttons (they can also be disabled through the settings).

-If you have any questions about this block, suggestions for improvement (or you want to employ me for any custom Moodle plugin development), drop me an email at: davo@davodev.co.uk
+If you have any questions about this block, suggestions for improvement, drop me an email at: moodle@davosmith.co.uk